isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

         }
     }

-The `server-tags` list is mandatory for this command and it must contain exactly one server tag or a keyword "all".
-It must not contain the `null` value.
-The following is the example response to this command with a single option being associated with the "server1" returned:
+The ``server-tags`` list is mandatory for this command and must contain exactly one server tag or a keyword "all"; it cannot contain the ``null`` value.

+The following is a example response to this command with a single option being associated with "server1" returned:

 .. code-block:: json